 Pernil Pork Tenderloin

-Our Weekly Sale from January 6th – 12th celebrates the culinary traditions of Puerto Rico, so it seems like the perfect time to share this fantastic recipe from native Puerto Rican chef Von Diaz, which is adapted from her cookbook, Coconuts and Collards.
-Pernil is a Puerto Rican dish that’s traditionally made with pork shoulder and roasted low and slow for several hours.
+This fantastic recipe from native Puerto Rican chef Von Diaz, which is adapted from her cookbook, Coconuts and Collards, is a Puerto Rican dish that’s traditionally made with pork shoulder and roasted low and slow for several hours.
 Because tenderloin can cook much faster and hotter and stay tender, you get to Pernil in under 30 minutes with this recipe!
-You’ll find pork tenderloin featured in the Weekly Sale, so it’s a great time to give this dish a try!

 Make the adobo rub by blending the first 6 ingredients in the bowl of a small food processor into a smooth puree, scraping the sides halfway through to incorporate fully.
 Alternatively, you can use a mortar and pestle or mash the mixture to a paste on a cutting board with the side of a knife.

 Cut a series of deep holes throughout the tenderloin with a paring knife and rub it down with the adobo, pushing the seasoning into the holes.
 Let marinate for 30 minutes on the counter or up to overnight in the refrigerator.

 When you’re ready to roast, heat the oven to 400°F. Line a rimmed baking sheet with foil.
 Place the tenderloin in the center of the pan and place the pan on the center rack of the oven.
 Roast until the internal temperature is 145°F in the thickest part, about 25 – 30 minutes, flipping every 10 minutes to evenly brown the outside.
 (If your pork hasn’t browned by the time it hits 145°F inside, you can give it a quick blast under the broiler for more browning.)